 This category includes all financial liabilities, other than those measured at fair value through profit or loss.
-The Company includes in this category loans from related parties, loan from third party, payables and accruals.
+The Company includes in this category loans from related parties, loan from third party, other payables and accruals.

-(g) Cash and cash equivalents
+(e) Cash and cash equivalents